skylerblue333/Loathing-in-the-woes-of-ruthless-the-chosen-one-/manuscript_for_publication.md

 ## Dedication

-For **Kaylee**, because before this story became complicated, we were young, we loved each other, and we built a family.
+For **Kaylee**, because before this story became complicated, we were young, we loved each other, and we built a family. thank you.

 For **Luna Avigail, Alexis Isabella-Jane, and Summer Skye**, because every page after this one matters less than the fact that I got to be your dad.

-And with gratitude to the **judge whose decision gave me more time with my children**.
+And with gratitude to the **judge who they said whose decision gave me more time with my children**.

 This book contains fear, ambition, mistakes, technology, courtrooms, strange coincidences, grief, humor, and questions that do not always resolve cleanly.